 SECTION 9.
-In the event of an emergency, the Board of Directors may postpone the annual meeting known as the Delegate Assembly not to exceed a period of six months.
-In the event of such postponement, all officers, members of the Board of Directors and committees shall remain in office until the Delegate Assembly next convenes.
+In the event of an emergency, the NSEA Board of Directors may postpone the annual meeting known as the Delegate Assembly for a period not to exceed six months.
+In the event of such postponement, all officers, members of the NSEA Board of Directors and committees shall remain in office until the Delegate Assembly next convenes.

-■ Article VI: District Associations
+Article VI: District Associations

 SECTION 1.
-The District Associations shall be configured to guarantee one-person one vote representation on the NSEA Board of Directors.
-A committee composed of the NSEA District Presidents and the NSEA Bylaws Committee shall annually review NSEA's governance compliance with the one person one vote requirement and shall develop a district boundary model which will guarantee compliance with NEA affiliation standards.
+The district associations shall be configured to guarantee one-person one vote representation on the NSEA Board of Directors.
+A committee composed of the NSEA District Presidents and the NSEA Bylaws Committee shall annually review NSEA's governance compliance with the one person one vote requirement and shall develop a district boundary model guaranteeing compliance with NEA affiliation standards.
 The Committee shall recommend the plan to the NSEA Board for its consideration.
-Prior to the adoption of any district configuration by the NSEA Board, the model shall be distributed to the executive committee of each of the existing districts and the details provided to local associations and members through mailings and NSEA publications.
-The Board will then solicit comments and recommendations for thirty (30) days.
-Thereafter, the Board will make any appropriate changes in the model and adopt the new district structure.
-Any changes in the district structure will become effective on September 1 following the adoption of change.
-Each District shall be composed of contiguous counties.
-In addition, the Board of Directors may create statewide districts.
+Prior to the adoption of any district configuration by the NSEA Board, the model shall be distributed to the Executive Committee of each of the existing districts and the details provided to local associations and members through mailings and NSEA publications.
+The NSEA Board will then solicit comments and recommendations for a period of 30 days.
+Thereafter, the NSEA Board will make any appropriate changes in the model and adopt the new district structure.
+Any changes in the district structure will become effective September 1 following the adoption of change.
+Each district shall be composed of contiguous counties.
+The plan may move a local from a county to a contiguous district in order to create a district model that is in compliance.
+In addition, the NSEA Board of Directors may create statewide districts.

 SECTION 2.
-Each District Association shall adopt its own bylaws which shall be consistent with the bylaws of the Association.
-Each District Association shall submit such reports to the Association as the Board of Directors may direct.
+Each district association shall adopt its own Bylaws which shall be consistent with the Bylaws of the Association.
+Each district association shall submit such reports to NSEA as the NSEA Board of Directors may direct.

-■ Article VII: Local Associations
+Article VII: Local Associations

 SECTION 1.
-Local association membership groups may, upon application and approval by the Board of Directors, be chartered as affiliated local education associations.
-Chartered local associations shall be continuous unless the charter is revoked by the Board of Directors.
+Local association membership groups may, upon application and approval by the NSEA Board of Directors, be chartered as affiliated local education associations.
+Chartered local associations shall be continuous unless the charter is revoked by the NSEA Board of Directors.

-Existing chartered local associations may, by a vote of the membership subject to local association bylaws, determine if the local will include Educational Support Professionals as active members of the local association.
+Existing chartered local associations may, by a vote of the membership subject to local association Bylaws, determine if the local will include Educational Support Professionals as Active members of the local association.

-If there is no chartered local association available for active Educational Support Professionals (ESP) membership, then ESP employees of a single employer or school system may create a separate local association consistent with these bylaws and seek its own charter from the Nebraska State Education Association.
+If there is no chartered local association available for Active Educational Support Professional (ESP) membership, then ESP employees of a single employer or school system may create a separate local association consistent with these Bylaws and seek its own charter from the NSEA.
 Such association shall have the same rights and privileges as any other local association as provided in these Bylaws.

 SECTION 2.
-Active membership in a chartered local association shall be open only to members of the State Association and the National Education Association.
+Active membership in a chartered local association shall be open only to members of the NSEA and the NEA.

 SECTION 3.
-Each chartered local association shall adopt bylaws consistent with the bylaws of the Association.
-A copy of the bylaws and any changes thereto shall be filed with the Association.
+Each chartered local association shall adopt Bylaws consistent with the Bylaws of NSEA.
+A copy of the Bylaws and any changes thereto shall be filed with NSEA.

 SECTION 4.
-No person shall be an active member of more than one local association.
+No person shall be an Active member of more than one local association.

 SECTION 5.
-Each local association shall be entitled to a delegate or delegates in the Delegate Assembly as provided by Article V, Section 3, of these bylaws.
+Each local association shall be entitled to a delegate or delegates in the Delegate Assembly as provided by Article V, Section 3, of these Bylaws.
 All delegates shall be elected by ballot.

 SECTION 6.
-Each local association shall file a report of its activities on forms provided by the Association.
+Each local association shall file a report of its activities on forms provided by NSEA.